 Yin Zhen was the fourth son of the Kangxi Emperor, but he didn’t get much attention from his father, who spent more time parenting the current crown prince.

 Yin Zhen’s mother was not noble enough to take care of him (in Qing’s royal palace, only honorable queens or imperial concubines with high status had the right to take care of their sons on their own), so he was raised by another superior consort.

-However, when Yin Zhen was ten years old, his mother gave birth to his younger brother and gained the right to take care of this baby boy on her own, which made her always favor his little brother a lot.
+However, when Yin Zhen was ten, his mother gave birth to his younger brother and gained the right to raise this baby boy on her own, which made her always favor his little brother.

-Like other princes, Yin Zhen went to school early and started to participate in politics as a teenager.
+Like other princes, Yin Zhen went to school early and started participating in politics as a teenager.

-He had traveled to many places in China and obtained some first-hand information about the civilians’ daily lives, and he respected Taoism and Buddhism since then.
+He traveled to many places in China and obtained first-hand information about the civilians’ daily lives, and he has respected Taoism and Buddhism since then.

 Cyan Glaze Flask Produced Under Yongzheng Emperor's Reign — Palace Museum (Photo by Dongmaiying)

 Perfect Disguise and Scheme in Contention Over the Throne

 After the first time that his father abrogated the crown prince, Yin Zhen and many of his other adult brothers started their intense competition over the throne.

-Yin Zhen seemed not very aggressive or outstanding among his brothers, but he was a smart double-dealer, who made his father and other brothers believed that he was only a loyal and capable prince that never had wishful thinking about the throne.
+Yin Zhen seemed not very aggressive or outstanding among his brothers.
+Still, he was an intelligent double dealer who made his father and other brothers believe that he was only a loyal and capable prince that never had wishful thinking about the throne.

 He also secretly achieved support from two important officials, one was in charge of the security of the royal palace, and the other was an excellent general who could protect the kingdom.

 Weapons of the Qing Dynasty Decorated With Gems and Copper — Palace Museum (Photo by Dongmaiying)

-Yin Zhen finally won the throne when he was 44, though many rumors were saying that he was not the one that his father assigned.
+Yin Zhen finally won the throne when he was 44, though many rumors said he was not the one his father assigned.